Colombia's conundrum over Pablo Escobar's escapee hippos | DW | 14.05.2020

 A hippo's paradise

-Even in Africa, the rare bold lion aside, hippos have no natural predators.
+Even in Africa hippos have no natural predators, the rare bold lion aside.
 There have been jaguar sightings near Hacienda Napoles, but South America's apex predator wouldn't stand a chance taking on the Escobar escapees.

 Read more: Killing endangered species to save them?
 Trophy hunters lobby at CITES